VadSzil42/VadSzil42/README.md

 # Hi 👋

 I am a nerd, and I love cybersec.
 I primarily code in **C/C++**, but I also know Python, HTML, CSS, JS and a bit of Kotlin.
-I am also learning AutoHotkey, Java and Dart too.
+I am also learning AutoHotkey, Java, Rust and Dart too.

 Some other names you might've seen me online:
 - solidwild